Please read the Bus Safety Rules and Consequences below before starting the registration process.

 - Students are not to engage in any other conduct that disrupts the safe operation of the bus.

-The bus driver will report misconduct to the Coordinator of Student Services using a bus safety report.
-Copies of the report will be sent to the parent, school principal and will be placed on file in the Transportation Department.
+- The bus driver will report misconduct using a transportation discipline report.
+Copies of the report will be sent to the Director of Transportation.
+From here, it will be placed on file in the Transportation Department.
+Issues will be communicated with the school principal and parent when needed.

 EXCEPTION: IF A STUDENT’S CONDUCT SERIOUSLY JEOPARDIZES THE SAFETY OF THE OTHER STUDENTS AND/OR THE DRIVER OR ENGAGES IN ANY ILLEGAL ACTIVITY, A SUSPENSION WILL BE IMMEDIATELY PLACED INTO EFFECT.